-The financial report was authorised for issue by the Directors on 22 December 2020.
+The financial report was authorised for issue by the Directors on 2 December 2021.

 Comparatives are consistent with prior years, unless otherwise stated.
+Balances in the financial report have been rounded to the nearest dollar.

 1 Basis of Preparation

 The financial statements are general purpose financial statements that have been prepared in accordance with the Australian Accounting Standards - Reduced Disclosure Requirements and the Australian Charities and Not-for-profits Commission Act 2012.